 Is a GSA Number necessary for Government Sales?

-If you can tell an agency buyer your GSA number, then they become happy, because they know they can work with you pretty easily.
+If you can tell an agency buyer your GSA number, then they will smile, because they know they can work with you pretty easily.

-If not, then they usually sigh while shrinking into their seat.
-That means that they are disappointed because while they like what you can offer them, they know that contracting with you will be more difficult.
-For a humorous look at such a scenario, please look at Why Do You Want to Obtain a GSA Contract - which contains a brief video)
+If you tell them you do not have a GSA contract, then the aency buyer usually sighs, and shrinks into their seat.
+That's because while they like what you can offer them, they know that contracting with you will be more difficult.
+(For a humorous look at such a scenario, please look at Why Do You Want to Obtain a GSA Contract - which contains a brief video)

 In short, having a GSA number (GSA contract) is not required, it can be very beneficial and speed up sales to agencies.
 Some agencies require it for purchasing certain products or services.